FeekDev/FeekDev/README.md

 - 🔭 I’m currently working on a [Personal Project](https://github.com/felipeholbi/Lab_Flask_Jinja)

-- 🌱 I’m currently learning **Node.js, guide to becoming a modern developer of Node.js**
+- 🌱 I’m currently learning **Node.js, guide to becoming a modern developer of Node.js and Python, Python Developer’s Guide **

-- 👯 I’m looking to collaborate on **Projects related Javascript**
+- 👯 I’m looking to collaborate on **Projects related Javascript and Python**

 - 👨‍💻 All of my projects are available at [https://github.com/felipeholbi?tab=repositories](https://github.com/felipeholbi?tab=repositories)